Water - liquid gold

 living on or near a stream, flash floods can be a problem.
 Here's what

 we've found works as well as anything.
-Walk the entire creek bed

 and remove obstructions.
 Back when cattle roamed the entire area, many